 Click here for how to combine foods in order to get complete protein into your daily diet.

 After several years in clinical practice, I have found that two major food groups are consistently related to health and weight management issues: these are wheat and dairy.
-Unfortunately, these important staples have been so modified over the past 50 years causing health issues for most of us. fortunately, there are a range of options readily available which provide quality nutrients.
+The reason being that these important staples have been modified over the past 50 years causing health issues for most of us.
+Fortunately, there are a range of options readily available which provide quality nutrients.

 Dr Gluten has an informative website and books offering helpful tips on preparing gluten meals and snacks.
 Most mums struggle with finding healthy packed lunches for day care and schools.
 When considering these options, remember to include fresh vegetables, fruit and good protein.
 Go to www.drgluten.com